lucapette/lucapette.github.com/_posts/2012-03-27-tmux-for-rails-developers.markdown

 another software if you really think about it.

-To help you getting a picture of how panes can be used I'll talk about how is my worflow with Rails projects: I have two panes with horizontal layout (nice tmux feature here, it has various pane layouts and you can switch through them with a single keystroke).
+To help you getting a picture of how panes can be used I'll talk about how is my workflow with Rails projects: I have two panes with horizontal layout (nice tmux feature here, it has various pane layouts and you can switch through them with a single keystroke).
 In the top pane (that is the bigger one) I usually have Vim with a spec open and in the bottom pane I run the spec, usually with